Track fault that led to delay on East-West Line on Friday morning cleared: SMRT

 There was another disruption to services on the same line earlier on Friday.

-At about 5.33am, an SMRT tweet said there was no service between Outram Park and Aljunied stations due to a power traction fault at Bugis.
+At about 5.33am, an SMRT tweet said there was no service between Outram Park and Aljunied stations due to a power traction fault near Bugis.
 A tweet about 10 minutes later said the service on this stretch had resumed.

-SMRT provided free regular bus and bridging bus services between the affected stations in the morning.
+SMRT provided free regular bus and bridging bus services between the stations affected by the fault near Bugis in the morning.

 In response to queries from The Straits Times, Ms Margaret Teo, SMRT's head of corporate marketing and communications, said that the faults near Bugis and Eunos stations were unrelated.